 Your supervisor and course lecturer will expect a piece of work which sets out an argument; engages in analysis; and draws a conclusion.
-The writing guidelines in this handbook (see WRITING) should be useful to follow in preparing for your first few essays.
-In most cases you will need to spend a week reading around your essay topic and a few hours, or a day or two, planning and writing it.
+The writing guidelines in this handbook (see \square WRITING) should be useful to follow in preparing for your first few essays.
+In Michaelmas term, your course convenors will tell you in advance what topic the essay question/s will be on and you should spend a few days reading up on it.
+The essay question/s will be released at 9am on each Friday submission day, and you will then have until 5pm on that day to write and submit your essay.

-Your supervisor or course lecturer will provide you with feedback via CANVAS (□), usually within two weeks of the submission date, for discussion at your next meeting.
+Your supervisor or course convenor will provide you with feedback via CANVAS (\blacksquare), usually within two weeks of the submission date, for discussion at your next meeting.

-The first essay of Michaelmas Term, due in Week 2 and marked by your supervisor, will be on a subject discussed in the introductory module: Historicising the Study of Forced Migration.
-All other essays will be assessed by the relevant course convenor, who will provide you with written feedback and an indicative mark (via CANVAS (
+The first essay of Michaelmas Term, due in Week 2 and marked by your supervisor, will be on a subject discussed in the introductory module: Conceptualising and Historicising the Study of Forced Migration.
+All other essays will be assessed by the relevant course convenor, who will provide you with written feedback and an indicative mark (via CANVAS (\square)).

-).
 You are encouraged to discuss this feedback with your supervisor.